HideoKojima002/PingApp/README.md

-# If that's the base inside the "TESTAPP" directory
+# If that is the main program in the "TESTAPP c" directory